Consult a therapist to help you if nothing makes you happy. Simply click here to find one now.

 Depression is a serious health issue that may need the assistance of a knowledgeable professional to confront and overcome.

-If you find that you can’t reconnect with your happiness or get into a better mental space, it would be a good idea to consult with a mental health professional to work toward a solution – you can do this online from the comfort of your home if you find it easier.
-Click here to speak to someone now.
+If you find that you can’t reconnect with your happiness or get into a better mental space, it would be a good idea to consult with a mental health professional to work toward a solution.
+Click here to find a therapist near you or who you can connect with online.

 There is no shame in getting professional help if that’s what you need to reconnect with your happiness.